hwanggu-corgi/hwanggu-log/update.md

     - How to write the size of the message
     - How to write length bytes from the buffer

+1. Corgi making resume appointment with career center♥♥
-1. Corgi add progress #81 on assignment 2, CSC 369♥♥
+2. Corgi add progress #81 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_close` #8
-        - Corgi completed fixing compile errors
         - Corgi adding code
         - Corgi adding pseudocode
         - Corgi completed adding helper function `moe_is_the_last_reader`
         - Corgi completed adding helper function `moe_is_the_last_writer`
+        - Corgi completed fixing compile errors
     - Corgi working on adding code to `msg_queue_write` #8
         - Corgi adding code
         - Corgi adding pesudocode